Compare any two graphics cards:

 OpenGL Version OpenGL 3.0 OpenGL 3.0

-Memory Bandwidth: Memory bandwidth is the largest amount of information (in units of MB per second) that can be moved past the external memory interface in a second.
-The number is worked out by multiplying the bus width by its memory clock speed.
-In the case of DDR type RAM, it must be multiplied by 2 once again.
+Memory Bandwidth: Bandwidth is the largest amount of information (measured in MB per second) that can be transported past the external memory interface within a second.
+The number is worked out by multiplying the card's bus width by the speed of its memory.
+If it uses DDR type RAM, the result should be multiplied by 2 again.
 If it uses DDR5, multiply by 4 instead.
-The better the memory bandwidth, the faster the card will be in general.
-It especially helps with AA, HDR and higher screen resolutions.
+The higher the bandwidth is, the better the card will be in general.
+It especially helps with AA, HDR and high resolutions.

-Texel Rate: Texel rate is the maximum texture map elements (texels) that are applied in one second.
-This number is worked out by multiplying the total amount of texture units of the card by the core speed of the chip.
-The higher the texel rate, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed in one second.
+Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be applied per second.
+This is worked out by multiplying the total amount of texture units by the core speed of the chip.
+The better this number, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels in one second.

 Display Prices